 Mock Mint Julep Punch

-- Pour the cold water over the mint and syrup, and stir the mix together.
+- Pour the cold water over the mint and syrup and stir.

-- Stir slowly to mix the ingredients, and allow to chill for a few more moments before allowing your guests to partake.
+- Stir slowly to mix the ingredients and allow to chill for a few more moments before serving.

 Once you've given this recipe a try, you can adjust the amount of any particular ingredient to make the punch more to your own taste.
 You can also double the ingredients to fill a larger punch bowl if you wish.

 These recipes do make a tasty beverage, but don't try to pull the wool over your guests' eyes.
-Be up front about the fact that this is an alcohol-free version of the classic Mint Julep.
-Your guests will appreciate your honesty, and they're more likely to give the beverage a fair try rather than dismiss it as a poorly-made cocktail.
+Be up front about the fact that this is an alcohol-free version of the classic mint julep.
+Your guests will appreciate your honesty, and they're more likely to give the beverage a fair chance rather than dismiss it as a poorly-made attempt at the beloved cocktail.